Team-Firebugs/whatsapp-phishing/README.md

 It will extract the QR code from [Whatsapp Web](https://web.whatsapp.com) and display it on a new page.
 If someone scans the code using Whatsapp it will grab the credentials from the web client and save them in a file.
 You can use these credentials to log yourself in as the person who scanned to QR code.
-It's theoreticaly possible to use this for a phishing attack.

 ##How does it work